nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

 3. Run `xmodem_sb3` command
     * Send a SB3 file via __Files Transfer/Xmodem (1k)__
-    * (Devices with flash remap overlay) Make sure the selected SB3 targets inactive slot otherwise the device can be bricked
+    * Make sure the selected SB3 targets inactive slot otherwise the device can be bricked
     * Mark written signed image as ready for install by `image test` command
     * Reboot